Last reviewed 21 May 2020

 What is coronavirus?

-The World Health Organisation defines coronaviruses as a family of viruses that cause infectious illness ranging from very mild to very severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).
+The World Health Organization defines coronaviruses as a family of viruses that cause infectious illness ranging from very mild to very severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).
 COVID-19 is a new strain which originated in China at the end of 2019.
-It has since spread to other countries initiating a global public health emergency.
+It has since spread worldwide and in March 2020 a global pandemic was declared.

 How does coronavirus spread?

 People can catch COVID-19 from others who are infected.

 It is understood that the virus moves from person-to-person in droplets from the nose or mouth which are spread when a person with COVID-19 coughs or exhales.
 In addition, the virus can survive for up to 72 hours out of the body on surfaces.
 People can become infected if they breathe in the droplets or touch infected surfaces and then touch their eyes, nose or mouth.